-Lynn and Takapuna lapse.
-The Outhulus shop was handed over to the Sabration Arms, the 2005 three were just five shops left, and the Mission refocused on making a commercial return from the shops, not providing a social service.
+Lynn and Tskapuna lapse.
+The Othinhus shop was handed over to the Sabration Arms, the 2005 three were just five shops left, and the Mission refocused on making a commercial return from the shops, not providing a social service.
 The result was a massive increase in profit."
-The shop returns over a long period show that the secret lay in keeping the costs of staff and retards down, mostly through the use of volunteers. on people, especially those with addictions used no drugs, absolide or gameling, in 2024 to the bosting supplement way just 350 per vow beingight for teal threshing in 1810 per used; yet such accommodation as was available cost around \$150 per used; be truth a commodation when the hollman is admissional as the Molessa, and assumements they truth for food.
-"Some of the hounders without and in 450 below, and sometimes they are supplement to the supplement of the such as the supplement of the sus intest jedyce rivinied in prince zin jamin.
-In Eroll capitodei litin a public debure, and Medical dei danneles priceria in the 2002 capitodei litin a public debure, and Arcklanders increasingly bisede in the Missian for solutions.
-Darar Robertson visited danneles debure debur Numbers of primary homeless in Auckland, 2004-14 or 2004 2005 2007 2008 2007 2009 2012 2013 2014 energy 64 61 65 91 76 53 70 66 147 medess SOURCE: CENSUS OF HOMELESS IN CENTRAL AUCKLAN Amid growing media interest, the idea of a census of the homeless was proposed in by Wilf Holt, who later became the leader of the Mission's Homeless Services team. results in the table above indicate those who were primary homeless, sleeping roug
+The shop returns over a long period show that the secret lay in keeping the costs of staff and retards down, mostly through the use of volunteers. on people, especially those with addictions used no drugs, absolide or gameling, in 2024 to the bosting supplement way just 350 per vow beingight for teal threshing in 1810 per used; yet such accommodation as was available cost around \$150 per used; be read a commodation when the bolines are substantions that the follows.
+A summer of the humdres substantion at the 1810 not, an admitten the per used to the contract of the summer of t intest jedyce rivinied in prince zin jamin.
+The dath of a loundess person in the 2002 exploded into a public debure, and stellanders increasingly locked to the Mission for solutions.
+Dates Robertson visited stellanders increasingly locked to the Mission for solutions.
+Dates Robertson visited stellanders increasingly locked to the Mission for solutions.
+Dates Robertson visited taken manufel, Auckland's readingland laborating bosses after the slapper confidence and ve increasingly smalled to meet the standards for readertal a cocumosistim.
+There needed to be some action of a sustainfulle transary this work dust the web whose we currently housely be some action of a sustainfulle transary this work dust time we showe we currently housely Numbers of primary homeless in Auckland, 2004-14 or 2004 2005 2007 2008 2007 2009 2012 2013 2014 energy 64 61 65 91 76 53 70 66 147 medess SOURCE: CENSUS OF HOMELESS IN CENTRAL AUCKLAN Amid growing media interest, the idea of a census of the homeless was proposed in by Wilf Holt, who later became the leader of the Mission's Homeless Services team. results in the table above indicate those who were primary homeless, sleeping roug